 You might think the easy way to prevent thigh chafing while running is to slather on some lube.
 While that step has its place (more on that later), there are some mechanical changes you can make to your running form that can help avoid the rub.

 Friction is the root cause of runner’s rash.
 Whether it’s skin-on-skin or skin-on-clothing, the repeated friction between the two surfaces is what causes chafing.
-Runners commonly deal with chafing between their thighs, or between their arm and torso (more or less the armpit area).
+Runners commonly deal with chafing between their thighs or between their arm and torso (more or less the armpit area).

 These aren’t the only two spots that can chafe.
-But, it’s a great starting point to discuss how a check-in on your form can reduce the likelihood of it happening.
+But it’s a great starting point to discuss how a check-in on your form can reduce the likelihood of it happening.

 The name of the game here is to watch your form and prevent collapsing in on yourself while out on the run.
 The more you crumple in on yourself while running, the more you provide contact points to rub against one another.
 If you stay tall and balanced, you increase the distance between your arm and your torso, or between your thighs.

 More space equals less friction!
 Less friction means less chafing from running.
+And less chafing while running means a happier you.

 We’ve got two drills lined up for you that will help reinforce strong movement patterns to prevent your hips from dropping and your shoulders from slumping.
 As a bonus, these are great form drills for improving your running overall, not just for preventing chafing while running.
 Win, win!